-The RAS scheme was launched in 1998 and around 160 projects are currently active, covering more than 50 species in total, and data for several of these are presented in this report.
+The RAS scheme was launched in 1998 and about 200 projects are currently active, covering about 60 species in total.
+Data for several of these are presented in this report.
 Study sites are well distributed throughout the UK.

 Data analysis and presentation